FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

    EndTILE

 The right example provides the tile functionality in the supertile wrapper and is modelled as shown in the next code block.
-(Note the two wire entries with the LOCAL attribute in each basic tile to define that these wires are useable in the supertile wrapper.
+(Note the two wire entries with the LOCAL attribute in each basic tile to define that these wires are usable in the supertile wrapper.
 Furthermore, configuration bits for the DSP primitive will be provided through a ConfigBits BEL.
 This allows it to distribute the number of configuration bits among the basic tiles as needed.
 Note that configuration bits are organized at basic tile level.)

 .. code-block:: python
    :emphasize-lines: 1,8,9,12,14,21,22,25,27,30,31